Peer Reviewed

 For age, Comscore provided data with percent reach per age group (for example, 35–44 years or 35+ years), country, and month.
 The age groups provided by Comscore differ by country.
 Where available, we analyzed data from all non-overlapping age groups that include those aged 18 and older (see Figures 4 and 5).
 Because age groups differ by country, it was not possible to analyze the pooled data.
 Instead, we studied the data by country, comparing the percent reach for the youngest age group to the oldest.

 In the main analysis, if Comscore’s MRS were not met, we treated values as missing in line with how Comscore reports the data.
 However, it is very likely that values were missing because they were too small.
 Hence, we also re-analyzed the data with missing values recoded as zeros and as half the lowest reported value for that country from March 2019 to December 2021 inclusive.
-This imputation allowed us to include all 21 countries in the analysis (instead of RT: = 19; Sputnik: n = 10) and arguably better reflects the underlying reality.
+This imputation allowed us to include all 21 countries in the analysis (instead of RT: n = 19; Sputnik: n = 10) and arguably better reflects the underlying reality.
 We also re-analyzed using data from March 2019–December 2021 inclusive, instead of just the last quarter before the invasion.
 These results are footnoted in the Findings section and do not substantively change our interpretations.

 It is important to recognize that the differences we describe in the Findings section are very small in percentage point terms and should be interpreted with caution.
 In large part, differences are small because of the small overall reach of RT/Sputnik.
 Because Comscore’s estimates are based on data from a sample of online-recruited panelists and server-side measurements, it was not possible to estimate error in the standard way.
 However, because Comscore’s panels are typically very large (e.g., approximately 300,000 in the United States) and because server-side measurement does not rely on sampling, there is good reason to expect sampling error to be much lower than that typically associated with surveys.
 As a broad, tentative rule of thumb, we do not consider differences of less than ±0.25 percentage points to be meaningful.
 However, let us reiterate again that because it is not possible to estimate error, small percentage point differences should be interpreted with caution.